 Architect Warren Williams donated his design and supervised the construction of the new Calvary Presbyterian Church.
 The building was completed in 1883 at a cost of $36,000.
 When the church opened Portland was still a relatively small city of less than 45,000 and many of today’s neighborhoods were not planned.

-The Historic Old Church, the oldest church building in downtown Portland, is a fine example of Carpenter Gothic architecture.
+The Old Church, the oldest church building in downtown Portland, is a fine example of Carpenter Gothic architecture.
 Reinterpreting Gothic architecture in wood rather than stone, Carpenter Gothic is an American style that dates from the 19th century.
 Portland architect Warren Williams designed the building for free.
 Its spare simplicity was a good fit with Williams’s Presbyterian denomination’s core beliefs.

 Originally the building was painted gray-brown to mimic Gothic stonework.
 While the structure is relatively simple and elegant compared to other religious structures of the 1880s, there are many beautiful details such as ornate window traceries, archways, chimneys, and spires.
 The Old Church features a porte-cochere to shelter carriages and stained glass windows created by highly acclaimed Povey Brothers Studio.
 Inside, the vaulted hall is an expansive but intimate space, softened by simple wooden pews and bathed in natural light.